brunnerh/FitText.js/README.md

 window.fitText( document.getElementById("responsive_headline"), 0.8 ); // turn the compressor down (font will shrink less aggressively)
 ```
 This will hopefully give you a level of "control" that might not be pixel perfect, but scales smoothly & nicely.

+### Removing the Sizing

+The function `fitText` returns a cancellation token.
+Call `cancel()` on it to unsubscribe from all events and cancel update intervals.

 ### Thanks
 Thanks to Trent, Dave and Reagan for original FitText.js: https://github.com/davatron5000/FitText.js